If you've been in an accident in Arizona, it's important to know about the laws in the state concerning car accident compensation.

 Limits on Damages

-It should come as a relief to seriously injured drivers that Arizona has no cap on damages in personal injury or car accident cases whatsoever -- a state constitutional provision outright prohibits damage caps.
+It should come as a relief to seriously-injured drivers that Arizona has no cap on damages in personal injury or car accident cases whatsoever.
+The Arizona State Constitution prohibits damage caps.

-There is one limit that does apply, however: every car accident has a time limit (Statute of Limitations) for filing a legal case, which in Arizona is two years for auto accidents.
-Before you file a legal case, of course, you'll want to try filing an insurance claim, and since delays are common with insurance companies, it is in your interest to file your claims quickly, so that you still have time to file a lawsuit if needed.
+There is one limit that does apply, however.
+Every car accident has a time limit for filing a legal case.
+This is known as the statute of limitations.
+In Arizona, this period of time is two years for auto accidents.
+Before you file a legal case, you'll want to try filing an insurance claim.
+Since delays are common with insurance companies, it's in your best interest to file your claims quickly, so that you still have time to file a lawsuit if needed.

-Arizona's comparative negligence system exposes you to liability if you have a modicum of fault for a car accident.
-Additionally, the lack of a damage cap makes the value of a car accident case, especially for damages like pain and suffering, hard to predict unless you deal with car accidents regularly.
+Arizona's comparative negligence system makes you vulnerable to liability if you're even slightly at fault for a car accident.
+Also, the lack of a damage cap makes the value of a car accident case, especially for damages like pain and suffering, hard to predict unless you deal with car accidents regularly.
 Contact an experienced car accident attorney to learn about the strength of your claim and the amount of compensation available for your case.